 Food & Lodging

 Obviously, everyone working has to eat.
 We expect you to plan accordingly and make sure our teams are fed properly.
 Part of each person’s financial support goes to food expenses.
 Therefore it is important for you to save your food receipts and give us a total at the end of the team assignment so we can reimburse you promptly.
 Our teams do not need to be treated like royalty.
 They desire to eat what you eat and experience life as you live it.
+Yes, it is always nice to have people from your church or ministry involved in food preparation and together creating a “church family” atmosphere.
+Where we come from, when the Amish have a barn raising, it is not only an expression of the church fellowship but also a “bringing together” of many people from the community to do the work together.
+If your event is planned properly, everyone will be highly blessed by it and God’s Name will be praised.

 The team also needs to sleep somewhere and you will be responsible for making sure each team member has a place to lay their sleeping bag.
 We prepare our team members to be flexible and not demanding.
 But it is important for you to prepare for their basic needs.